josh-may/josh-may/README.md

 ### Hi there, I'm Josh 👋

-- 🌱 I’m currently mastering React & building micro SaaS apps
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn through building side projects and contribute more to open source communitiy
-- ⚡ Fun fact: I love camping, hiking, and riding my biking around :)

 <br />